Villa Poppaea: Gardens

-By 1993, 13 gardens had been discovered, among which was a peristyle garden in the original portion of the villa.
-A large shade tree next to a fountain was found, as well as a sundial, a rake, a hoe, and a hook.

-Another garden in the grounds, this one enclosed, featured wall paintings of plants and birds, and evidence of fruit trees growing in the garden's corners.
-Two courtyard gardens also featured wall paintings.
-A large park-like garden extends from the back of the villa.
+The larger park-like east garden extends from the back of the villa.
 Cavities that had once housed the roots of large trees were discovered and found to have once held plane trees.
+The extent of this particular garden is unknown but likely was impressively large as a fifty meter-long pool was found in this garden.
+Adjacent to the pool, several statue bases have been uncovered as well.

 Also found were the remains of tree stumps which were shown to be olives.

 Other trees at the Villa Poppaea were also identified, including lemon and oleander; a carbonized apple found on the site indicates the former presence of apple trees.
 Modern-day replanting of the Villa's gardens was undertaken only after the gardens' original plant types and location were known.